javierclavijo/TandemCloneBackend/devlog.md

 updating the user's password and make a single view for that.

-[//]: # (TODO: ask mr. Ortega what to do with interest fields --whether I should make them JSONFields)
+[//]: # (TODO: ask mr. Ortega what to do with interest fields --whether I should make them JSONFields) model serializer's data.

+`08/03/2022`

+I made the update controller for the user interests yesterday.
+I'm still not completely satisfied with how I'm handling interests --in fact, yesterday I tried to make interests a JSON field, but in the end I ruled it out due to it consuming too much time.
+At the very least, I'm going to change the field to be a CharField --I don't like it being an int field.

+As I said, next up I'm going to make tests for the user CRUD controllers, then I will make the channel CRUD and the tests for that.